TARUN2K3/fraud-card-detection/README.md

 ## Contributing

 Contributions are welcome!
-If you find any issues, have suggestions for improvements, or want to contribute to the project, please follow our [contribution guidelines](CONTRIBUTING.md).
+If you find any issues, have suggestions for improvements, or want to contribute to the project.

-## License

-This project is licensed under the [MIT License](LICENSE).